+The industry partner shall maintain proper and accurate accounts and records in relation to the Research Project for at least seven (7) years after the date of project completion.

+After project completion, our team will write the success story describing the project challenges and solutions.
+The story will be shared via web-site, social media, as well as articles and on-line publications.

 CONTACT INFORMATION

-For SONAMI project related inquiries, including assistance with potential applications, information about application process, etc. please contact Dr. Michelle Chrétien, Director, Centre for Advanced Manufacturing and Design Technologies (CAMDT) at michelle.chretien@sheridancollege.ca or (905) 459-7533 x8355.
+For SONAMI project related inquiries, including assistance with potential applications, information about application process, etc. please contact Dr. Michelle Chrétien, Director, Centre for Advanced Manufacturing and Design Technologies (CAMDT) at michelle.chretien@sheridancollege.ca.